-Highly trained volunteers visit selected 3rd-, 4th-, 5th and 6th-grade classrooms in Multnomah County.
-Each of the 48 schools in the program receives a visit and new books four times throughout the school year.
+Highly trained volunteers visit selected 3rd-, 4th- and 5th- grade classrooms as well as the Donald E. Long Juvenile Detention Center in Multnomah County.
+Each of the 46 schools in the program receives a visit and new books four times throughout the school year.

-Library staff and volunteers make visits every other week to various agencies that offer summer-long programs that serve at-risk children — from babies to teens.
-The children can listen to booktalks, check out Books 2 U paperbacks and participate in the library's Summer Reading program.
+Library staff and volunteers make visits every other week to various agencies that offer summer programs that serve at-risk children — from babies to teens.
+The children can check out Books 2 U paperbacks and participate in the library's Summer Reading program.

 - To present entertaining and informative booktalking programs that will encourage students to read for personal enjoyment and to "practice" the reading skills acquired in school.

 - To reach targeted language and cultural groups with information on the library and its services.